“Fear is a yellow light, not a red one.”

 No. Or rather, not yet.

-When grief this powerful is fresh, we are vulnerable to making rash and sometimes dangerous decisions.
-This is not a time for moving forward, changing things, or starting over.
+When grief this powerful is fresh, we are vulnerable to making rash, and sometimes dangerous, decisions.

 This is a time for healing.
 For coming to terms with your loss.
 For settling your spirit into its acceptance.